NumPy docstrings#

 Viewing documentation using IPython#

-Start IPython with the NumPy profile (ipython -p numpy), which will import numpy under the alias np.
-Then, use the cpaste command to paste examples into the shell.
+Start IPython and import numpy usually under the alias np: import numpy as np.
+Then, directly past or use the %cpaste magic to paste examples into the shell.
 To see which functions are available in numpy, type np.<TAB> (where <TAB> refers to the TAB key), or use np.*cos*?<ENTER> (where <ENTER> refers to the ENTER key) to narrow down the list.
 To view the docstring for a function, use np.cos?<ENTER> (to view the docstring) and np.cos??<ENTER> (to view the source code).

 Copies vs. in-place operation#